Mykolas Romeris University (MRU) is named after the patriarch of Lithuania‘s Constitutional Law Professor Mykolas Romeris (1880-1945).

 MRU was the first in Lithuania to begin to implement joint studies programmes with France‘s, Austria‘s and Finland‘s universities and developed strong research partnership ties with South Korean and other universities in the Asian region.

-South Korea, Japan, China and India were and continue to remain the main University cooperation development countries in the Asian region.
+South Korea, Japan, China and India were and continue to remain the main University cooperation partner countries in the Asian region.
 Dongseo (South Korea), Josai (Japan), Huazhong University of Science and Technology (China) are only some of the many active university partners in the Asian region.

 There are 21 MRU studies programmes implemented in English (10-in the first cycle of studies, 17 – in second cycle.
 Of this, 9 are joint, 6 – validated or double diplomas as well as 6 national, taught in English).